Gauge theory, calibrated geometry and harmonic spinors: Spin(7)-instantons and Taubes-Pid stry gach equations

-The main aim of this section is to prove that the ASD equations on the total space of a spinor bundle $\mathbb W^+\rightarrow X$ is an example of the \TP system.
-We first sketch the \TP construction in a from suitable for our purposes.
-The construction involves two manifolds (\emph{a source} and \emph{a target}), which play different roles. \paragraph{Source manifold.} Let $X$ be a four-dimensional oriented Riemannian manifold, which is referred to as a source manifold in the sequel.
+In this section we study formal aspects of a perturbation of the \TP equations.
+We first sketch the \TP construction in a form suitable for our purposes.
+The construction involves two manifolds (\emph{a source} and \emph{a target}). \paragraph{Source manifold.} Let $X$ be a four-dimensional oriented Riemannian manifold, which is referred to as a source manifold in the sequel.
 For the sake of simplicity we assume as before that $X$ is spin and denote by $Q_+=Q/Sp_-(1)$ the principal bundle of $\mathbb W^+$.